camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 - `26501`: Command API (internal, gateway-to-broker)
 - `26502`: Internal API (internal, broker-to-broker)

 ## Docker Compose

-A Docker Compose configuration to run Zeebe, Operate, Tasklist, Optimize and Identity is available in the [camunda-platform](https://github.com/camunda/camunda-platform/blob/main/docker-compose.yaml) repository.
+A Docker Compose configuration to run Zeebe, Operate, Tasklist, Optimize, and Identity is available in the [camunda-platform](https://github.com/camunda/camunda-platform/blob/main/docker-compose.yaml) repository.
 Follow the instructions in the [README](https://github.com/camunda/camunda-platform#using-docker-compose).

 :::warning
-While the Docker images itself are supported for production usage, the Docker Compose files are designed to be used by developers to run an environment locally, they are not designed to be used in production.
+While the Docker images themselves are supported for production usage, the Docker Compose files are designed to be used by developers to run an environment locally; they are not designed to be used in production.
 We recommend to use [Kubernetes](../kubernetes) in production, see also [Installation Overview](./).
 :::

 This Docker Compose configuration serves two purposes:

-1. It can be used to start up a development environment locally
+1. It can be used to start up a development environment locally.
-2. It documents how the various components need to be wired together
+2. It documents how the various components need to be wired together.

 :::note
 We recommend to use [Helm + KIND](../kubernetes-helm/#installing-the-camunda-helm-chart-locally-using-kind) instead of Docker Compose for local environments, as the Helm configurations are battle-tested and much closer to production systems.